google-ai-edge/mediapipe/docs/getting_started/hello_world_ios.md

 `ViewController` classes, `main.m` and the application storyboards.
 The templated app depends only on the `UIKit` SDK.

-The `ios_application` rule uses the `EdgeDetectionGpuAppLibrary` Objective-C library generated to build an iOS application for installation on your iOS device.
+The `ios_application` rule uses the `HelloWorldAppLibrary` Objective-C library generated to build an iOS application for installation on your iOS device.

 Note: You need to point to your own iOS developer provisioning profile to be able to run the application on your iOS device.